 If one RU is allocated to more than one STA, we will not be able to identify which of the STAs respond with a CTS-to-self, which violates the intention of the polling phase.

 Modifications: Editor – Modify the following pages/lines as indicated:

-The AP shall send a Sensing Polling Trigger frame to one or more STAs and allocate each RU in the Polling Trigger frame to only one STA.
+The AP shall send a Sensing Polling Trigger frame to one or more STAs and allocate each RU indicated in the Polling Trigger frame to only one STA.